Mohd Zin Bidin: Army and medical career

-On 11 November 1983, Mohd Zin was commissioned as a Captain in the Royal Medical and Dental Corps by His Majesty the Yang di-Pertuan Agong.
-He has held a variety of clinical, operational, academic, and leadership roles during his illustrious career.
-He has also been recognized with numerous national and international accolades.
+On 11 November 1983, Mohd Zin was commissioned as a Captain in the Royal Medical and Dental Corps by the Yang di-Pertuan Agong.
+He has held clinical, operational, academic, and leadership roles.
+He has received national and international awards.
 On 2 January 2018, he began serving as a professor and dean at the University of Cyberjaya.
-He had previously served as Vice-Chancellor of Widad University College (formerly known as University College Shahputra) and as the first Dean of the Faculty of Medicine at the National Defense University of Malaysia (UPNM).
+He previously served as Vice-Chancellor of Widad University College (formerly University College Shahputra) and as the Dean of the Faculty of Medicine at the National Defense University of Malaysia (UPNM).

 Mohd Zin was the National Chief Medical Officer of the Malaysian Formula One Grand Prix and also holds the Chief Medical Officer Superlicence of the Federation Internationale de Motocyclisme (FIM).

 In addition to serving on the Scientific Council of the International Committee of Military Medicine and the International Advisory Committee of the Journal of Military and Veterans Health Australia, Mohd Zin was the Founding Chairman of the National Sports Institute.
 In addition, he is the founding head of the committee of the International Network of UNESCO Chair in Bioethics Malaysia and a member of the Fellowship Awards Committee of the Malaysian Public Health Physician Association.

 Scouting career

-Mohd Zin was appointed as 13th National Chief Scout Commissioner of Malaysia on 2016.
+Mohd Zin was appointed as 13th National Chief Scout Commissioner of Malaysia in 2016.
 Later, he was served as the acting National Chief Scout of Malaysia after Shafie Salleh's death on 11 September 2019.

-After some consideration by President Anwar Ibrahim, he appointed Mohd Zin as the 7th National Chief Scout of Malaysia on 2023.
+After some consideration by President Anwar Ibrahim, he appointed Mohd Zin as the 7th National Chief Scout of Malaysia in 2023.

 Mohd Zin elected as one of the members for the current Asia-Pacific Region Scout Committee from 2022 until 2028.